microsoft/promptflow-resource-hub/README.md

 * [**Golden dataset preparation**](./sample_gallery/golden_dataset/copilot-golden-dataset-creation-guidance.md): Learn how to prepare a golden dataset for your AI application evaluation.

-Our Ecosystem serves as a practical guide, providing detailed walkthroughs of each use case for industry, how to effectively leverage prompt flow in your AI application development process.
+Our Ecosystem serves as a practical guide, providing detailed walkthroughs of each use case for industry, and how to effectively leverage prompt flow in your AI application development process.

 ## Getting started